Emotional Wellbeing Support

 These visits are facilitated by Jo Lederer, an experienced antenatal teacher and postnatal wellbeing support practitioner with many years experience of listening to and supporting parents across the transition to parenthood.

-Please note we do not offer medical advice, please contact your midwife, health visitor or GP with any questions or concerns.
+Please note we do not offer medical advice.
+Please contact your midwife, health visitor or GP with any questions or concerns.

 For breastfeeding support specifically, please contact your breastfeeding support worker

-visit www.worcs-postnatal.co.uk/breastfeeding-support for signposting
+visit www.worcs-postnatal.co.uk/breastfeeding-support for sources of support

 As a not-for-profit company, we rely heavily on donations and funding to run our postnatal support services.
 To make a donation, please click the link below.
 Thank you!